 Why You Need Them

 If you have high water pressure in your home, you’re wasting water.
 This translates to higher water bills.
 Water companies charge based water consumption and for the disposal of wastewater.
 Water pressure reducing valves are beneficial since they help save water.
 If your water system is at 150psi, it’s wasting twice as much water than at 50psi (which is normal).
 Plus, less water flowing through a system means you’ll be using less energy to heat it.
 So water pressure valves can also help save you money on your heating bill.
+When there’s a reduction in a community’s wastewater treatment load, there can be huge cost benefits to your neighbors and the environment in general.
+Many water companies will prorate sewer usage fees based on what the water meter reads.

 Types of Water Pressure Valves